 (Yes, it's true...
 I have mile-wide streaks of laziness and impatience, which sometimes counterbalance my equally-wide streak of gluttony.)

-So instead I decided to bake them into a classic French-style yogurt cake, which is honestly the simplest thing I could think of to make.
+Rather than try my usual time-consuming recipes, I decided to use this particular batch of currants in a classic French-style yogurt cake, which is honestly the simplest thing I could think of to make.

 The cake itself is pure simplicity.
 It's a pillowy-soft pale yellow cake flavoured with lemon zest and just the right amount of sweetness for my not-so-sweet tooth.